 The integration of your marketing automation platform with your CRM is essential to the alignment of your sales and marketing teams.
 However, automatically syncing data between your marketing solution and your sales tool allows for a smooth hand-off of leads, ensuring a unified funnel.
-Check out this 2-minute video to learn more about sales & marketing alignment.
+Check out this 2-minute video above to learn more about sales & marketing alignment.

 At MasterSolve, we love Marketing Automation software mainly because of its seamless integration with CRM systems.
 But the information is easily transferred between the two platforms, and there is no need to re-enter all of the data again.
 The contact’s engagements with the brand are captured by the Marketing Automation system and are automatically sent to the CRM.
 Even the performance by leads on the lead scoresheet is transferred to the CRM for the sales team to seize the perfect time to target them.